pdavinunes/pdavinunes/README.md

 ## Hi!
 Welcome to my profile

-I'm developer at Nubo, working mainly with Node.js, Flutter and AWS.
+I'm developer at Nubo, working mainly with Node.js, Python, Go and AWS.

  - 📌 Skills: Node.js, Flutter, TypeScript, VueJS
  - 🎯 Focus in Back-end and Mobile